 Lifetime annuity – 100% capital access for 15 years | 2% | 3% | 6% | 7% | 0% | 0% | -1% | -2% |

-As you can see, single homeowners do well under the current means test rules in terms of the amount of Age Pension they receive if they partly or entirely invest in lifetime annuities compared to investing in an allocated pension.
-They will generally still do well (with some exceptions for lower superannuation balances) if they invest in more conventional lifetime annuities from 1 July 2019, though not quite as well as before.
-If they invest in less conventional lifetime annuities which provide high levels of capital access from 1 July 2019, they may lose some of the Age Pension they will get if they invest in an allocated pension alone.
+As you can see, single homeowners did well under the old means test rules in terms of the amount of Age Pension they received if they partly or entirely invested in lifetime annuities compared to investing in an allocated pension.
+They generally still do well (with some exceptions for lower superannuation balances) if they invest in more conventional lifetime annuities after 1 July 2019, though not quite as well as under the old tests.
+If they invest in less conventional lifetime annuities, which provide high levels of capital access after 1 July 2019, they may lose some of the Age Pension they will get if they invest in an allocated pension alone.

-Stand Alone – Average % of Age Pension received to Age 90
+Lifetime pension only – Average % of Age Pension received to age 90

 ---|---|---|---|---|---|---|---|---|